skyylex/skyylex.github.io/_posts/2017-02-12-exploring_mach-o_binaries.md

 **Summary**

-`pagestuff` provides simple approach to get the overview of the specific Mach-O file structure.
-We used `pagestuff filepath -a` options to get verbose form.
-More strict version `pagestuff filepath -p` provides it in the form of concrete offsets and lengths without description (internal section name is used instead).
-However, if the goal is to get detailed picture for each section/segment developer should consider using `otool` - object file displaying tool (which I will try to describe in the next post).
+`pagestuff` provides a simple approach to get the overview of the specific Mach-O file structure.
+We used `pagestuff file path -a` options to get a verbose form.
+More strict version `page stuff file path -p` provides it in the form of concrete offsets and lengths without description (internal section name is used instead).
+However, if the goal is to get a detailed picture for each section/segment developer should consider using `otool` - object file displaying tool (which I will try to describe in the next post).

 **Original project of the Carnegie Mellon University**